gomesdanilo/on-the-map/README.md

 On The Map
 Project Submission for the course NanoDegree - iOS Developer at Udacity

 This app allows users to place pins on a map, shared by students in Udacity course.
 There is a login screen to autenticate, making sure each user is unique and real.

+Features:
+- Drag the map to see more annotations
+- Map/Grid view
+- Add annotations using your udacity account

 Requirements:
 https://review.udacity.com/#!/projects/3071699113/rubric